drcjar/widening-participation/widening-participation.md

 - letters I have collected on the way include MB BS BSc MSc DPMSA MRCP

+##

+- some letters are more useful than others

+##

+- going to school is not just about collecting letters

 ## ANYWAY today I'm offering you my take on deciding what to do next*

 ##